 People with diabetes must take special care to avoid blood sugar spikes.
 Controlling blood sugar is important for avoiding the more severe complications of diabetes, including nerve damage and cardiovascular disease.

 Choosing alternative sweeteners is one way of maintaining sweetness in food and drink.
 However, not all alternative sweeteners are good options for people with diabetes.
-Agave syrup, for example, provides more calories than table sugar.
+Agave syrup, for example, provides

 In this article, we look at seven of the best low-calorie sweeteners for people with diabetes.